Wouter-IT/map-tutorials/TESTING.md

 - As a visitor, I want to be able to navigate through the site conveniently.
   - A navigation bar is available on every page at the top of the screen.
   - The FakeFairytale logo also links back to the homepage.
-  - On the homepage there are two quick navigation buttons that get the visitor to the page they want without havcing to scroll up.
+  - On the homepage there are two quick navigation buttons that get the visitor to the page they want without having to scroll up.

 - As a visitor, I want to see what kind of content FakeFairytale creates.
   - On every main page of the website there is a type of content that FakeFairytale creates, hero image and video on the home-page, tutorial and tutorial video on the tutorial page, maps on the maps page.